6 Ways COVID-19 is Impacting College Admissions and What Families Should Do

 3. Colleges are Being Flexible with Expectations

-Given the timing of the pandemic, many in the Class of 2021 are concerned about spring semester grades and testing.
-This letter from Harvard, sent to college counselors around the country, should reassure you that colleges will meet you where you are.
+Given the timing of the pandemic, many students are understandably concerned about spring semester grades and testing.
+This letter from Harvard, sent to college counselors around the country last spring, should reassure you that colleges will meet you where you are.
+Most recently, the University of Michigan updated their application requirements.
 In other words, you will not be penalized for your school moving to pass/fail grades or your decision to focus on finding a date to take either the SAT or ACT as opposed to the SAT Subject Tests.

 4. Standardized Testing May Be Optional

-More than 1,000 colleges and universities are currently test-optional and their number is growing almost daily.
+More than 1,600 colleges and universities are currently test-optional and their number is growing almost daily.
 At the conservative extreme, Boston University “will adopt a test-optional policy” for candidates for the Class of 2025 only.
 Nearby, Tufts University will institute a three-year test-optional “experiment” while MIT has seized the moment to drop its SAT Subject Test requirement entirely.
 A similar decision by the two leading West Coast STEM colleges, Harvey Mudd and Caltech, may have prompted MIT’s decision as the last major university to require SAT Subject Tests.
+Meanwhile, NACAC (the National Association of College Admission Professionals) provided the declarative statement that Test Optional Means Test Optional, to allay concerns from parents and students.

 A word of warning: Unless a college states clearly that the SAT, ACT, or the SAT Subject Tests will not be considered, let the buyer beware.
 Shades of language in application instructions may include words and phrases like “considered, recommended, encouraged” but will also clearly state that a candidate is at no disadvantage for exercising their option to not submit.